 Perhaps the most exclusive bar in Portland, the Multnomah Whiskey Library offers over 1,200 whiskey varieties in a refined setting.
 A reservation is required and typically only members are allowed to make one.
 Unfortunately, membership starts at $650/year and is currently full.
 Fortunately, they offer a “Hall Pass” for $25 per person for out-of-town whiskey aficionados.
 Check their calendar to see if there is an available time slot during your visit to Portland.

 Best Hotels in SW Portland

-The Nines Hotel is a luxurious hotel right in the center of downtown Portland near shopping, restaurants, bars, and the famous Portland waterfront!
-Rooms are spacious and gorgeously decorated in an old school Hollywood glamour style.
+The Nines Hotel is luxurious right in the center of downtown Portland near shopping, restaurants, bars, and the famous Portland waterfront!
+Rooms are spacious and gorgeously decorated in an old-school Hollywood glamour style.
 You’ll love the ultra lush bed and the views of the city from your room.
 It’s arguably the best hotel in all of Portland!

 If you are a fan of the Fifty Shades of Grey series, or if you just love ghost stories, then you’ll definitely want to book a room at The Heathman Hotel!
 It was built in the 1920s and is known for its paranormal activity, especially in rooms ending in “03”.
 Even if you’re not into either, you’ll love how luxurious this Portland institution is!